 HIV / HEP / CANCER DRUG INTERACTIONS

 HIV / HEP /CANCER DRUG INTERACTIONS [21] [22] [23] correspond to three DDI resources from the Liverpool university.
 They report the clinical significance between a selected small amount of disease-specific drugs and a bigger set of standardized drugs, independently of if there is interaction or not.
 We extracted information related to the clinical significance and the evidence level for each DDI.
 The three of them were downloaded in April 2020.

-DDI INFORMATION CHARACTERIZED

-Each database contains specific information / features related to DDI pairs.
-From the 15 databases, we recollected five kinds of DDI features.
-Clinical significance feature associates to the DDI the level of change in the physiological effect of the drugs affected.
-Evidence level gives an estimation of how well documented is that DDI.
-Management options refers to how to proceed with the administration of the drug combination.
-Mechanism of action reflects the target/s involved due to the DDI.
-Side effect states the adverse reaction produced by the DDI.

-Clinical significance, evidence level, and management features were transformed to digits in order to characterize in a numerical scale the magnitude of that information for each DDI, which could be used in posterior exploratory analyses.

-Mechanism of action and Side effect features were also treated to be used in exploratory analyses.
-Mechanism of action output was restricted / formatted to a general vocabulary of actions easy to deal with.
-Side effect output was filtered to the ones that had Meddra identifiers.

-CYTOSCAPE IN NETWORK ANALYSIS
+NETWORK ANALYSIS

 Cytoscape [24] is an open source software platform used for visualizing and integrating networks.
 It provides features called “apps” used for network analysis.
 For our project, we used “MCODE” [25] app to identify clusters in our DDI network.
 It is a cluster algorithm that detects densely connected regions in large interaction networks.
 Although it is mainly used for protein-protein interactions, it can be used for DDI in order to identify significant drug clusters according to a specific DDI feature.